 Do I need a special license to trade arbitrage in India?

-Individual investors do not require a special license to undertake arbitrage trading for personal accounts.
+Individual investors do not require a special license to undertake this type of trading for personal accounts.
 However, they must trade through a SEBI-registered stockbroker and comply with exchange regulations.
 Entities offering arbitrage services or managing funds may require appropriate registrations, such as portfolio manager registration, depending on structure.

 How can individual investors start arbitrage trading?